ZYypl/ZYypl.github.io/_posts/2013-12-24-categories.md

 - Foo
 - Bar
 - Baz
+- Test
+- Java
+- Thinking
+- Python
+- R
+- ZF
 ---

-This post contains 3 categories.
+This post contains 6 categories.
 Make sure your theme can display all of the categories.